-A potential volunteer, 18 years of age or older, who finds a posted position that matches their skills and availability, will complete an application form.
-Teens, ages 12-17 and/or going into 7th grade, will apply for volunteer positions using our Teen Volunteer Application.
+- A potential volunteer, 18 years of age or older, who finds a posted position that matches their skills and availability, will complete an an application form.
+Teens, ages 12-17 and/or going into 7th grade, can find more information about applying on our Teen Volunteering page.

-Teen volunteer hours for school credit are handled differently.
+- Teen volunteer hours for school credit and Reading Mentors who volunteer with our Reading Bridge program are handled differently.

 What do Volunteers do?